gitlonglong/Full-Range-Self-Attention/README.md

 # FSA
-This repo contains the official PyTorch code for our paper.
-The core FSA code is now publicly available, and the complete inference and training code will be released in the future.
+This repository hosts the official PyTorch implementation of our paper, with the core FSA code now available.
+The complete inference and training code will be released soon.